mikinty/Hardware-Engineer-Interview-Questions/questions/digital-questions.md

   * Bitstuffing
   * NRZI
   * DPDM
-  * Difference between USB 2 and 3
+  * Difference between USB 2 and 3 (and USB-C! if you're a youngin')
+* Generally know how to implement memory in digital circuits

+## FPGAs

+* What is an FPGA?
+  * How is it constructed?
+  * Why are FPGAs useful?
+  * Why would we use an FPGA over an ASIC or over a computer?

+## System Verilog

+* Difference between blocking and nonblocking statements
+* What is the difference between `rand` and `randc`

 ## Coding

 * Code a class for a Queue
 * Write a module that computes the Fibonacci numbers

 ## Resources